emberjs/rfcs/text/0813-template-layering.md

 ### Class Decorators

 We could use class decorators to associate templates to classes instead of the static initializer block approach.
-However, in practice it feels pretty awkward due to the length of the source text and the amount of arguments needed, even for trivial examples.
+The biggest drawback is that we would not be able to access private fields with this design.
+In addition, in practice it feels pretty awkward to use due to the length of the source text and the amount of arguments needed, even for trivial examples.
 It also doesn't help this case that stage 3 decorators require that class decorators come after the `export` and `default` keywords:

 ```js
 export @template(`<Hello />`, () => ({ Hello }) class Bar {